 The well-preserved heritage of Arlington County gives this community a picturesque appeal with the ease and amenities of a modern, urban environment.

-There are more than 80 historical markers throughout Arlington County that recognize important places throughout the centuries, from early dwellings and Civil War forts, to more modern history that includes ARPANET, where the technology for creating the Internet was developed, and the parking garage where Watergate source “Deep Throat” met with reporter Bob Woodward.
+There are more than 80 historical markers throughout Arlington County that recognize important places throughout the centuries, from early dwellings and Civil War forts to more modern history that includes ARPANET, where the technology for creating the Internet was developed, and the parking garage where Watergate source, “Deep Throat,” met with reporter Bob Woodward.

-Local Real Estate
+Arlington Real Estate

 Arlington County has two interstate highways, Interstate 66 in the northern part of the county and Interstate 395 in the eastern part.
-The George Washington Memorial Parkway also runs through Arlington easily taking you to Alexandria, DC, McLean and Maryland.
+The George Washington Memorial Parkway also runs through Arlington, easily taking you to Alexandria, DC, McLean and Maryland.
 The metro runs through North and South Arlington.
 The Orange and Silver lines service North Arlington while the Blue and Yellow lines service South Arlington.
-For those who may be further than walking distance to the metro, the metro bus has stops throughout the county.
+For those who may be further than walking distance to the Metro, the Metrobus has stops throughout the county.

-Think you could live here?
+Interested in Arlington real estate?
 Let’s get started!
 Just fill out the form on the top right of this page or sign up for a neighborhood orientation tour here.